SurveyGizmoOfficial/PHP_SurveyGizmo_Api/README.md

 # Official PHP library for SurveyGizmo API

 ## Summary
 The library is intended to make integrating with SurveyGizmo easier and quicker than using the API directly.
-The following objects are support via this library and are all namespaced under SurveyGizmo (eg; SurveyGizmo\Survey).
+The following objects are supported via this library and are all namespaced under SurveyGizmo (eg; SurveyGizmo\Survey).

 ##### Supported Objects
 - Survey